 - Bottle size: 16 fl. oz.
 (473 ml)

 - Basic flavor profile: tangy mustard

 The benefits of having a good mustard barbeque sauce on hand can’t be overstated.
 If you can find a good one, it has a strong chance of becoming your absolute favorite sauce to cook some foods.
-Particularly, pork ribs.
+Particularly, BBQ short ribs.

 To be frank, this is not my favorite mustard barbeque sauce.
 That honor goes to a little batch made sauce only sold locally in southern Alabama.
 However, this is a worthy replacement in terms of sauces that are widely available and easy to procure pretty much anywhere in the US.